NeValetik/lfa_labs/lab1/report.md

     }
   }
 ```
+## Theory
+Finite automata are abstract machines used to recognize patterns in input sequences, forming the basis for understanding regular languages in computer science.
+They consist of states, transitions, and input symbols, processing each symbol step-by-step.
+If the machine ends in an accepting state after processing the input, it is accepted; otherwise, it is rejected.
+Finite automata come in deterministic (DFA) and non-deterministic (NFA), both of which can recognize the same set of regular languages.
+They are widely used in text processing, compilers, and network protocols.

 ## Implementation description
 I chose the python language to skip all the distracting implementations even though I am really upset
 that python does not have object spreadinig like javascript, I even, at some moment, imported a library that implements the js object(dict) spreading, but nevertheless it is what it is.